sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

 The first line of the output provides the general information about the data set.
  A data set is shown as a table in Julia, where each column represents a variable in the data set.
-The header section of the table shows three pieces of information for each variable (column), the variable's name, the variable's `format`, and the variable's data type.
-The `format` of a variable controls how the values of a variable should be shown or interpreted when working with a data set.
+The header section of the table shows three pieces of information for each column (variable), the column's name, the column's `format`, and the column's data type.
+The `format` of a column controls how the values of a column should be shown or interpreted when working with a data set.

 The following example shows how to create a data set by providing a range of values.